SEI-R-6-21/u1_project_prompt/README.md

 - Make it look professional (this is for you to showcase - it could land you a job)

 ## Post-MVP Ideas
-- Use a public API with your game
 - Add a dark mode feature
 - Use object oriented programming to create reusable elements
 - Use Google Fonts in your project.
 To do this, find a font on https://fonts.google.com/ , select the font, go to the *embed* link, and put its HTML tag in your HTML document's `<head>` tag, *above* your link to your CSS.
 You will then need to use its CSS Rule to apply it in your CSS file.